Zulko/eagle.js/README.md

 })
 ```

-By default pressing "p" would toggle presenter mode: you have two windows that share control with each other.
+Press your configured button would toggle presenter mode: you have two windows that share control with each other.
 Enabling presenter mode gives user two addition `data` for `slideshow`: `parentWindow` and `childWindow`.
 For example:

 ```pug
 .eg-slideshow